uzair9/blogging-system/README.md

 Please be notified that I did not create the GUI by myself, not at all.
 Bootstrap template (Philosophy) was used for this purpose

-To use the application and write blogs after signing up, go here: http://www.uzair-reviews.com/Blogs
+To use the application and write blogs after signing up, go here: http://www.uzair-afzal.com/blogs.
+If this does not work for you, go here: http://www.uzairafzal.com/blogs